Active Measures Working Group: Background

 In the early days of the Cold War, the CIA tracked Soviet disinformation and forgeries, but only periodically attempted to expose them.
 During the 1970s the U.S. chose not to fight back against Soviet active measures for two reasons.
 The first is that policy makers did not want to let what they saw as "unnecessary confrontation" to sidetrack progress on more important issues such as strategic arms control.
 The second reason was the disgrace of the CIA.
 During the Vietnam War, Johnson had ordered the CIA to monitor certain American citizens, notably the Black power and antiwar movements, which he feared were supported and infiltrated by foreign communists.
 Eventually this and similar monitoring programs were revealed to the public, prompting major public contention and major reforms of the CIA.
 The CIA was particularly damaged by the Senate (Church Committee) and House (Pike Committee) Intelligence Committees, and then did little to respond to anti-American disinformation.

 In October 1979 Stanislav Levchenko, head of the Active Measures Line of the KGB Rezidentura in Tokyo, contacted American officials and was granted political asylum in the United States.
 Levchenko explained the workings of the Soviet apparatus and how it was carried out, under his direction, in Japan.
-Levchenko's information, combined with that of Ladislav Bittman, who had been the deputy head of the Czechoslovakian Intelligence Service's Disinformation Department, was instrumental in helping the CIA understand many of the operations that were being carried out against the United States.
-This information was also reported to policy makers and Congress.
+Levchenko's information, combined with that of Ladislav Bittman, who had been the deputy head of the Czechoslovak Intelligence Service's Disinformation Department, was instrumental in helping the CIA understand many of the operations that were being carried out against the United States.
+This information was also reported to policymakers and Congress.

 Under the Reagan Administration, the United States began openly challenging Soviet disinformation and active measures.

-The formation of the Interagency Active Measures Working Group was encouraged by William Casey, Director of the CIA, had high level State Department support from Lawrence Eagleburger, and the input of John Lenczowski of the National Security Council.
+The formation of the Interagency Active Measures Working Group was encouraged by William Casey, Director of the CIA, had high-level State Department support from Lawrence Eagleburger, and the input of John Lenczowski of the National Security Council.

 Interagency cooperation

 The Interagency Active Measures Working Group combined the information gathered at USIA international posts, CIA reporting, and FBI investigations.
 When this information arrived, it was analyzed by both working group analysts and CIA disinformation experts.
-The group made use of the CIA's computerized database of forgeries, and, through the CIA, had unfettered access to KGB defectors involved in active measures.
+The group made use of the CIA's computerized database of forgeries and, through the CIA, had unfettered access to KGB defectors involved in active measures.

 The group instructed USIA overseas offices to report all disinformation that they encountered.
 The group also used the USIA and State Department to distribute its publications both domestically and abroad to journalists, government employees, U.S. embassy staff abroad, and foreign government representatives and staff.